Deepesh70/Deepesh70/Readme.md

     A full stack developer with a passion for creating dynamic and responsive web applications.
 Skilled in both front-end and back-end technologies, I enjoy turning complex problems into simple, beautiful, and intuitive designs.
 When I'm not coding, you'll find me exploring the latest tech trends or contributing to open-source projects.

-- 🔭 I’m currently working on a BlackBookEdu that aims to **provide a comprehensive platform for students to manage their academic resources and collaborate on projects**.
+- 🔭 I’m currently working on a BlackBookEdu that aims to **provide a comprehensive platform for students**.
 - 🌱 I’m currently diving deep into **Machine Learning and Data Science**.
 - 👯 I’m looking to collaborate on open-source projects related to **Web Development and AI**.
 - 💬 Ask me anything about **MERN Stack, DevOps, Python**.